Mark Twain was a stand-up comedian?

 Labeled “The Father of American Literature” by Faulkner, Mark Twain is best known for his novels The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn.
 However, his thinly-veiled contempt displayed by humor was set as a staple of his writing from his first piece, his voice clear and sarcastic as he searched for new ways to achieve laughs at the reader’s expense.

-Born in Hannibal, Missouri on Wednesday, November 30, 1835, just two weeks after Halley’s Comet made its closest approach to Earth, Samuel L. Clemens would spend his boyhood on the banks of the Mississippi River, serving as the basis of his two most famous novels.
+Born in Florida, Missouri on Wednesday, November 30, 1835, just two weeks after Halley’s Comet made its closest approach to Earth, Samuel L. Clemens would spend his boyhood on the banks of the Mississippi River, serving as the basis of his two most famous novels.
 He departed school when he was eleven years old after his father died, working in the field of typesetting while educating himself at the library during the evening.
 In a port city where steamboat operations were essential for transporting necessities, Clemens was influenced heavily by the industry.
 He took his pseudonym, Mark Twain, from his experiences, and many of his stories are marked by the importance of the Mississippi River.

 A man of many interests and just as many business failures, Twain’s humor was at the heart of his musings no matter how serious the subtext.
 In his first published piece, “The Celebrated Jumping Frog of Calaveras County”, Twain introduces two characters with different accents.
 The reader tends to believe he is intelligent, identifying with the man without a southern accent until the end of the story, when the reader realizes he has been taken for a ride and left as the joke, a statement by Twain of misconceptions.